janelia-flyem/hemibrain-dvid-ingestion-status/section-27.md

 ### Segmentation Instances

-### NOTE: This data is currently downloading from Google BrainMaps -- these instances are not to be used until this note is deleted!

 | Node/ingestion info   | (applies to all of the below)                                                             |
 |-----------------------|-------------------------------------------------------------------------------------------|
 | DVID Repo             | [local-flattened-section-27](http://emdata3:8000/#/repo/8b24c30267d645d999de18702736f868) |